Voyeurism: Saudi Arabia

+India

 In 2013, the Indian Parliament made amendments to the Indian Penal Code, introducing voyeurism as a criminal offence.
-A man committing the offence of voyeurism would be liable for imprisonment not less than one year and which may extend up to three years for the first offence, and shall also be liable to fine and for any subsequent conviction would be liable for imprisonment for not less than three years and which may extend up to seven years and with fine.
+A man committing the offence of voyeurism would be liable for imprisonment of not less than one year and up to three years and a fine for the first offence.
+For any subsequent conviction, he would be liable for imprisonment for not less than three years and up to seven years as well as a fine.

+Singapore

 Voyeurism is generally deemed illegal in Singapore.
-It sentences technologically-enabled voyeurs to a maximum punishment of one year's jail and a fine under the context of insulting a woman's modesty.
-Recent cases in 2016 include the sentencing of church facility manager Kenneth Yeo Jia Chuan who filmed women in toilets by planting pinhole cameras in a handicapped toilet at the Church of Singapore at Bukit Timah, and in the unisex toilet of the church's office at Bukit Timah Shopping Centre.
+Those convicted of voyeurism face a maximum punishment of one year in jail and a fine -- based on insulting a woman's modesty.
+Recent cases in 2016 include the sentencing of church facility manager Kenneth Yeo Jia Chuan who filmed women in toilets.
+Yeo Jia Chuan planted pinhole cameras in a handicapped toilet at the Church of Singapore at Bukit Timah, and in the unisex toilet of the church's office at Bukit Timah Shopping Centre.

 Secret photography by law enforcement authorities is called surveillance and is not considered to be voyeurism, though it may be unlawful or regulated in some countries.